mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 way to demonstrate this in QGIS is via the image histogram, available in the :guilabel:`Layer Properties` dialog of any image layer.

-In your :guilabel:`Layers list`, right-click on the SRTM DEM layer and select :menuselection:`Layer Properties`.
-Choose the tab :guilabel:`Histogram`.
+* In your :guilabel:`Layers list`, right-click on the SRTM DEM layer.
+* Select :menuselection:`Layer Properties`.
+* Choose the tab :guilabel:`Histogram`.
 You will see a graph describing the frequency of values in the image.
-You can export it as an image:
+* You can export it as an image:

 .. image:: ../_static/spatial_statistics/008.png
    :align: center

-Now look at the metadata for this layer (under the :guilabel:`Metadata` tab).
+* Look at the metadata for this layer (under the :guilabel:`Metadata` tab).

 The mean value is :kbd:`332.8`, and the maximum value is :kbd:`1699`!
 But those values don't show up on the histogram.
 Why not?
 It's because there are so few of them, compared to the abundance of pixels with values below the mean.
 That's